How to Make a Simple Roasted Tomato Vinaigrette

 RG: What if I don't have a wood grill?

 You can roast the tomatoes in the oven or on a Weber grill.
-In the oven, roast them at approximately 400° F for 20-30 minutes until brown, put them in a covered container, and let them cool down in the refrigerator.
+In the oven, roast them at approximately 400° F for 20-30 minutes until brown.
+Put them in a covered container and let them cool in the refrigerator.
 When I make this vinaigrette, I usually make a couple of quarts, so I grill a bunch of tomatoes.
-So I recommend you roast a bunch of tomatoes and use the remaining ones as a side dish or for making other sauces.
+I recommend roasting a bunch of tomatoes and using the remaining ones as a side dish or for making other sauces.

 RG: What is Chef's Blend oil, and what can I use instead?